-Part A Date:
+Part A

-On this date, we, the residents of, reque NTMP Study in our neighborhood to add Safety Speeding st that the City of Socorro's Planning and Zoning Department initiate a dress the following concern(s):
+Date: On this date, we, the residents of, requ est that the City of Socorro's Planning and Zoning Department initiate a

+NTMP Study in our neighborhood to ac

+Safety

+Speeding Excess Traffic

-Excess Traffic Cut-Through Traffic
+Cut-Through Traffic

 Bicycle or Pedestrian

 Commercial Vehicle Restriction

 Parking Noise

-Description of neighborhood conditions or recent changes in traffic, leading to this application:
+Description of neighborhood conditions s or recent changes in traffic, leading to this application:

+Part B

-making process may require us to set ar coordinate with the Planning and Zoning involves active participation of our community and that the decision- and attend neighborhood meetings, further petition campaigns, and a Department on components of the Study.
-We also understand that attended implementation of traffic calming devices or policies, which are addy and available fiscal resources.
+• s involves active participation of our community and that the decision- and attend neighborhood meetings, further petition campaigns, and

+ng Department on components of the Study.
+We also understand that

+antee implementation of traffic calming devices or policies, which are

+dependent on both the findings of the s study and available fiscal resources.

+Part C

-and agree with the identified concern(s) that the designated contact person(s) be ertify that they reside in the neighborhood referenced in Part A above, checked in Part A. All persons signing this official request also agree slow will represent the neighborhood as facilitator(s) between the Socorro's Planning and Zoning Department for the purposes of this
+certify that they reside in the neighborhood referenced in Part A above,

+s) checked in Part A. All persons signing this official request also agree pelow will represent the neighborhood as facilitator(s) between the

+• • • • • • • • • • • • • • • • • • • • f Socorro's Planning and Zoning Department for the purposes of this

+NTMP Study.

-Sign and submit to the City of Socorro ccityclerk@ci.socorro.tx.us) c/o City Clerk (124 S. Horizon Socorro, TX 79927 or
+Sign and submit to the City of Socorro cityclerk@costx.us) c/o City Clerk (124 S. Horizon Socorro, TX 79927 or

-Designated Neighborhood Contact(s) Name: Address:
+Designated Neighborhood Contact(s Name: s) Address:

 Telephone: Email:

-Supporting Neighborhood Resident A Name: pplicants Address:
+Supporting Neighborhood Resident Name: ApplicantsAddress:

 Email:

 Address:

 Email: